SophieMcGee/sophie-mcgee-copywriting/README.md

 * Github
     * All code was pushed to Github which is used to host the projects code.
 * Canva
-    * This online design tool was used to design the website logo, to compare and find the font and to choose colours for the overall colour scheme.
+    * This online design tool was used to design the website logo, to source images, to compare and find the font and to choose colours for the overall colour scheme.
 *Favicon.io
     * The favicon was created for this website
 *Figma